 EQUITY SECURITIES.
-The trust and certain funds held by the trust may invest in securities representing equity ownership of a company.
+Your trust and/or certain funds held by your trust may invest in securities representing equity ownership of a company.
 Investments in such securities are exposed to risks associated with the companies issuing the securities, the sectors and geographic locations they are involved in and the markets that such securities are traded on, among other risks as described in greater detail below.

 FIXED INCOME SECURITIES.
-Certain funds held by the trust may invest in fixed income securities and similar securities.
+Certain funds held by your trust may invest in fixed income securities and similar securities.
 Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.